 - data in use¶

-- Data that is actively being processed or manipulated in memory (RAM, CPU caches, or CPU registers).
+- Data in use is data that is actively being processed or manipulated in memory (RAM, CPU caches, or CPU registers).

 - data ingestion¶

-- The process of collecting, importing, and integrating data from various sources into a system for further processing, analysis, or storage.
+- Data ingestion is the process of collecting, importing, and integrating data from various sources into a system for further processing, analysis, or storage.

 - data mapping¶